NINTH ASSESSMENT OF THE SITUATION OF ETHNIC MINORITIES IN KOSOVO

 64. The number of Roma children attending school is particularly low.
 [11] Particular reasons are that the children are not encouraged by their parents to attend classes nor do they appear to be enthusiastic about school, due in part to their lack of ability to communicate as effectively in the Serb language as they do in their mother tongue.
 The Roma community living in the northern municipalities does not have the opportunity for education in their mother tongue.
 [12] For example, Roma children from the collective camp in Mitrovicë/Mitrovica north attend classes in Serb language in the school located in the vicinity of the camp.
 The fact that Roma children's only option is to receive education in their second language may discourage their participation, however, when asked, Roma parents state that they prefer that their children attend classes in the Serb language, emphasising that improvement of their language skills will make the integration easier.
 The lack of options, combined with the pressure to assimilate to the local majority, results in a less than satisfactory end result.

 65. In the Mitrovicë/Mitrovica region, the international community through various NGOs has attempted to facilitate Roma integration into the educational system by providing classes focused on the development of learning techniques, and by offering assistance with lessons and improvement of language skills.
-The purpose of these “catch up” classes is to put them on an “equal skills” level with other students when they enter school.
-CARITAS France is also trying to integrate parents into the project they are currently running in the Mitrovicë/Mitrovica camp, thus attempting to change parents’ attitude toward education and its importance.
+The purpose of these catch up classes is to put them on an equal skills level with other students when they enter school.
+CARITAS France is also trying to integrate parents into the project they are currently running in the Mitrovicë/Mitrovica camp, thus attempting to change parents attitude toward education and its importance.

-66. Another factor that influences Roma children’s attendance at school is whether they are accepted by other students, teachers and school administrators.
-In Leposavic/Leposaviq, the school refused to accept Roma children residing in the collective camp in Mitrovicë/Mitrovica, as they supposedly did not meet the school’s proficiency requirements for the Serbian language in violation of the children’s right to have adequate opportunities for being taught their minority language or for receiving instruction in this language.
+66. Another factor that influences Roma childrens attendance at school is whether they are accepted by other students, teachers and school administrators.
+In Leposavic/Leposaviq, the school refused to accept Roma children residing in the collective camp in Mitrovicë/Mitrovica, as they supposedly did not meet the schools proficiency requirements for the Serbian language in violation of the childrens right to have adequate opportunities for being taught their minority language or for receiving instruction in this language.
 The children were required to attend school in Mitrovicë/Mitrovica north for a certain period of time.
 Only after long negotiations, was the situation was resolved at the end of 2001, and Roma children were admitted to the school.
 In the case of Roma children, though, such discrimination is not merely the result of post-conflict conditions and lack of resources; rather it is the result of a systemic racism against Roma, which relegates them to the status of a minority among minorities in almost all societies where they live.

-67. In the small community of nine Ashkaelia families who returned from displacement to Vranjevac/Kodra e Trimave (urban Prishtinë/Priština) in late 2001, Ashkaelia children were not able to attend the nearest Albanian primary school, due to the effective opposition of the school director to the integration of the students.
+67. In the small community of nine Ashkaelia families who returned from displacement to Vranjevac/Kodra e Trimave (urban Prishtinë/Pritina) in late 2001, Ashkaelia children were not able to attend the nearest Albanian primary school, due to the effective opposition of the school director to the integration of the students.
 In their nearby school, the staff expressed the opinion that the Ashkaelia children would have to endure problems (taunting, harassment, stone throwing from other students) and did not express willingness to take measures to ensure the smooth reintegration of the returnee children.
 However, the Ashkaelia returnee children were welcomed at another Albanian school in the area, whose school director made special efforts to introduce the children to the other students and ensure their dignified integration by taking steps such as holding meetings with teachers.

 Equality in the field of Employment

-68. The problem of equal access to employment is one of the key issues which affect a member of a minority community’s decision whether to remain in Kosovo, or if they have departed, whether to return.
+68. The problem of equal access to employment is one of the key issues which affect a member of a minority communitys decision whether to remain in Kosovo, or if they have departed, whether to return.
 The lack of equal access to employment is largely a function of several factors, including security and freedom of movement, inability to communicate in the majority language, and discriminatory practices.
 The relative importance or prevalence of these three main factors varies widely, depending on ethnic group and by location, and also varies widely between public and private sector employment.

 Public Sector Employment

 69. The public sector (UNMIK, central authorities and local municipalities) is the main employer of minorities.
 The vast number of minority individuals are unemployed.
 But of the small percentage of minority community members who are employed, over 70% are employed in the public sector.
 [13] Despite this fact, there has only been partial compliance with guidelines regarding minority employment within the civil service as stipulated in UNMIK Regulation 2001/9 [14] and UNMIK Regulation 2001/36 [15] , and thus there is much room for progress.
-While some of the structures of the Provisional Institutions of Self-Government (PISG) have reached responsible levels of minority employment, other structures such as the Ministry of Education, Science, and Technology (Prishtinë/Priština office - 0% minority staff; all positions filled), the Ministry of Finance and Economy (0% minority staff; 20 of 37 positions filled) and the Office of the Prime Minister (10% minority staff; 10 of 77 positions filled) are still far from the floor set in UNMIK Regulation 2001/19 [16] for the minimum acceptable level of minority employment.
-And while there are still many vacancies to be filled in each of these Ministries and in the Prime Minister’s Office, it must be determined whether the early hiring patterns thus far were the result of a distinct lack of minority recruitment techniques, problems with locating qualified minority employees, or simply as the result of a failure to place an emphasis on the hiring of minority candidates.
+While some of the structures of the Provisional Institutions of Self-Government (PISG) have reached responsible levels of minority employment, other structures such as the Ministry of Education, Science, and Technology (Prishtinë/Pritina office - 0% minority staff; all positions filled), the Ministry of Finance and Economy (0% minority staff; 20 of 37 positions filled) and the Office of the Prime Minister (10% minority staff; 10 of 77 positions filled) are still far from the floor set in UNMIK Regulation 2001/19 [16] for the minimum acceptable level of minority employment.
+And while there are still many vacancies to be filled in each of these Ministries and in the Prime Ministers Office, it must be determined whether the early hiring patterns thus far were the result of a distinct lack of minority recruitment techniques, problems with locating qualified minority employees, or simply as the result of a failure to place an emphasis on the hiring of minority candidates.
 It should be noted that other Ministries have made significant strides in minority hiring, such as the Ministry of Environment and Spatial Planning (with 30% minority staff; 120 out of 294 positions filled).

 70. Some of the problems which minority community members face in seeking employment in the public sector are discussed herein.
 UNMIK Regulation 2000/45 [17] , UNMIK Regulation 2001/9 [18] as well as UNMIK Regulation 2001/36 [19] are very often not applied, resulting in a lack of equal access to information on job vacancies for minorities.
 Furthermore, although job announcements are printed in Albanian language newspapers, generally they are not printed in Serbian language newspapers.
 It is a regular occurrence that job vacancies are not translated into the languages of minorities.
-For certain municipal civil service positions that are filled by appointment and paid by the central administrative departments (e.g. Ministry of Education, Science and Technology and the Ministry of Culture, Youth, Sports and Non Resident Affairs), job announcements as well as interviews are conducted in Prishtinë/Priština, hindering potential minority candidates from receiving information about job vacancies.
+For certain municipal civil service positions that are filled by appointment and paid by the central administrative departments (e.g. Ministry of Education, Science and Technology and the Ministry of Culture, Youth, Sports and Non Resident Affairs), job announcements as well as interviews are conducted in Prishtinë/Pritina, hindering potential minority candidates from receiving information about job vacancies.
 Also, minority candidates are very often, due to lack of freedom of movement, unable to attend the interview.
 Quite often positions which minorities are offered are lower profile positions.
 In this way, from the statistical point of view, quotas for minorities are met, but minority candidates are effectively excluded from upper-level positions within the municipal administration.
 Minority representatives often complain about a lack of transparency in the recruitment process regarding municipal civil service positions designated for minority representatives.
 It is alleged that there are instances where less-qualified candidates have been arbitrarily approved by the interviewing commission.
 And finally, UNMIK is not ensuring that contract tenders are being posted in Serbian-language newspapers, thus denying Kosovo Serbian companies access to such information.

 Public utilities employment